 The recent year has once again impressively demonstrated the enormous opportunities of digitization in healthcare.
 Applications such as virtual doctor visits, mobile health apps, intelligent and networked patient records, or "AI" for decision support are essential for sustainable healthcare.
 New powerful methods of analyzing health-related data enable deep insights for medical research ("data science").
 These developments will sustainably advance the healthcare system of the future and change healthcare delivery.

 Medical informatics is the key discipline for these developments and thus much more than "computers in healthcare".
 Medical informatics describes how clinical knowledge is created, how it is shared, and how it is put to good use in patient care and research.
 Medical informatics is significantly driving the development of healthcare and is as important today as anatomy and pathology were in the last century.

 - We know how to do medical informatics, and have been doing so for 20 years - Our graduates from UMIT TIROL hold top national and international positions.

 - We bring science and practice together - Our students benefit from a broad network of cooperation partners from industry, healthcare and research.

 - With us you are not a number, but part of a motivated team - We learn and teach in small groups with committed students and teachers and maintain direct contact with each other.

-- With us you are on the safe side - The quality of the program has already been tested and officially confirmed by the European Federation of Medical Informatics.
-State accreditation by AQ Austria has already been applied for.
+- With us you are on the safe side - The quality of the program has already been tested and officially confirmed.
+The programm is accredited by AQ Austria (state accreditation) as well as by the international organization EFMI - European Federation of Medical Informatics.

 - We look beyond the horizon - English as the language of study, opportunities for a semester abroad at our partner universities and renowned teaching staff offer you excellent career prospects in diverse, exciting and future-proof professional fields, both nationally and internationally.